An eclectic selection of photographers from the Hudson Valley region share their philosophy, background, and stunning work.

 Carolyn Marks Blackwood: Photographer

 Carolyn Marks Blackwood photographs nature within a several mile radius of her house, with most of her photos taken just a few steps from her door above a cliff along the Hudson River, facing the Catskill mountains.
-Blackwood particularly loves sky, clouds and water.
+Blackwood particularly loves skies, clouds and water, and depicts them with surreal abstraction.
 "I find my photographs," she says.
 Using almost no manipulation other than cropping, her photographs burst with color and depth.
 Sometimes they are in gray tones, such as ice breaking up into beautiful cubist patterns in the Hudson River, and she is also a fan of abstraction.

 Mickey Mathis Photographer

-Mickey Mathis has been shooting all subjects for fifty years.
-In fact he says, "all subjects matter," He's always ready with his camera and it's by his side ready for the image around the next corner.
-Mathis, a Kingston native who moved to New York City to work in the early 1970s and subsequently settled in Jersey City.
-Mathis has been inspired by all subjects for fifty years.
-In fact, he feels "all subjects matter."
-He is always prepared with a camera by his side ready for the image around the next corner.
-Mathis speaks about growing up in Kingston and the film includes dozens of his stunning images of people and places.
+Mickey Mathis has been shooting all subjects for 50 years.
+In fact he says, "all subjects matter," He's always ready with his camera by his side ready for the image around the next corner.
+He has created a wide variety of photographs in color as well as black and white.
+Mathis, a Kingston native, moved to New York City to work in the early 1970s and subsequently settled in Jersey City.
+Mathis speaks about growing up in Kingston; the film includes dozens of his stunning images of people and places.
+After taking thousands of photographs, Mathis remains as enthusiastic as ever.

 Elliott Landy: Photographer of a Generation